How did the Ark of the Covenant disappear?

-The Ark of the Covenant apparently disappeared when Nebuchadnezzar II, king of Babylon invaded Jerusalem in 597 BC.
+The Ark of the Covenant disappeared from history after Nebuchadnezzar II, king of Babylon, invaded Jerusalem in 597 BC.
 Earlier in 605 BC, he invaded the Kingdom of Judah.
 There was no mention of the Ark upon the return of Jews from Babylonian captivity.

-The book of Maccabees (part of the Apocrypha not accepted canon of Scripture) affirms Jeremiah hid it (Mt.
-Nebo) just before the Babylonian invasion.
+The book of Maccabees (part of the Apocrypha not accepted canon of Scripture) affirms Jeremiah hid the ark (Mt.
+Nebo) just before the invasion.
 However, its location would not be revealed until God says so.

 2 Maccabees 5

 “Jeremiah came and found a cave-dwelling, and he brought there the tent and the ark and the altar of incense; then he sealed up the entrance.“

 No Ark in the Second Temple

 When the Jews returned and rebuilt the temple, the priests continued their rituals for the next 500 years.
 Although the Ark no longer in the temple.
 [Dr. Zola Levitt]

 General Pompey saw it empty

 When Roman general Pompey conquered Jerusalem in 63 B.C., he demanded the privilege of entering the ‘Holy of Holies.’
 He came out saying he could not understand what all the interest was about the sanctuary when it was only an empty room.
 The Second Temple apparently without the Ark of the Covenant.